Kya: Dark Lineage: Reception

 Kya: Dark Lineage received mixed reviews.
 GameRankings gave it a score of 72.98% and Metacritic gave it 69 out of 100.
 While well received by some (including GameSpot and PSM) it was critically panned by several major publications, including Electronic Gaming Monthly and Official U.S. PlayStation Magazine.

 Common complaints include the game's spotty camera and imprecise controls, while other reviews cited the game's poor script and entry into an oversaturated market as reasons for disliking the game.

+Legacy

+Katara from "Avatar: The Last Airbender" was originally named 'Kya' in the un-aired pilot episode.
+However, due to this game, Nickelodeon's legal department vetoed the name and it had to be changed.
+In spite of this 'Kya' was later used for Katara's then-unnamed deceased mother, as well as her future daughter as shown in "The Legend of Korra".